PolusAI/image-tools/formats/polus-tiledtiff-converter-plugin/README.md

 structure with multiple resolutions (or series), this plugin only saves the first series to a tiff (usually, the first series is the highest resolution).

-The current need for this plugin is that WIPPs tiled tiff conversion process only grabs the first image plane, while this plugin grabs all image planes in a series.
+The current need for this plugin is that WIPP's tiled tiff conversion process only grabs the first image plane, while this plugin grabs all image planes in a series.
 Ultimately, this permits complete data conversion (including all channels, z-positions, and time points).
 Each image plane (defined as a single